container-job-runner/cjr/README.md

                                                               subset of the fields "id", "stack", "stackName", "status", "command", "message"

-  --jupyter-command=jupyter-command                           command that should be run to start Jupyter (e.g. "jupyter
+  --jupyter-command=jupyter lab|jupyter notebook              command that should be run to start Jupyter (e.g. "jupyter
                                                               lab" or "jupyter notebook").

   --run-shortcuts-file=run-shortcuts-file                     location of a yml file that can be used to specify run